jihuilee/VCERGM/README.md

 ### Examples:

-The R code `Example/[Code]Simulation.R` 1) simulates a network, 2) produces the estimates of VCERGM and cross-sectional ERGMs, 3) plots the estimates, 4) computes the test statistic, and 5) generate bootstrap samples to calculate p-value.
+The R code `Example/[Code]Simulation.R` 1) simulates a network, 2) produces the estimates of VCERGM and cross-sectional ERGMs, 3) plots the estimates, 4) computes the test statistic, and 5) generates bootstrap samples to calculate p-value.

 The R code `Example/[Code]Application.R` replicates the political network data analysis presented in our paper.